backpackcloud/trugger/README.md

 - `ResultSet`: the column names are used as the elements
 - `Annotation`: the methods as used as elements
 - `List`: indexes are used as the elements (and also two special names, *first* and *last*)
-- Arrays: indexes are used as the elements (and also two special names, *first* and *last*)
+- `Arrays`: indexes are used as the elements (and also two special names, *first* and *last*)

-It is important to have clear that since this elements are instance specific, the elements should be queried by passing an instance instead of a class for the method `in` or an empty list will be returned.
+It is important to have clear that since this elements are instance specific, the elements should be queried by passing an instance instead of a class for the method `from` or an empty list will be returned.
 For a single elements, you may pass a class or an instance but using an instance is better because you can call the handling methods directly.

 You can also use this custom element finders to copy elements easily: